LMH01/MGT2_Mod_Tool/docs/documentation_for_mod_creators.md

 ```
 The language keys are the same the game uses for the localisation directories.

+#### Type specific fields

+##### Genre

+The genre section supports these special fields:

+- `MUTUAL COMPATIBLE GENRES` with the following behaviour:
+    - Field is missing: When genres are imported the imported genre is now automatically set as comptible subgenre for all its compatible subgenres
+    - Field is present: The genre will only be set as compatible subgenre for genres defined in here

 ## Assets' folder
 When a mod is exported that requires pictures, an assets' folder is created in the directory where the ``export.toml``
 file is located.
 This folder contains all images that are required by the mods in the ``.toml`` file.
 Import will not